Fire and Rescue New South Wales: Commissioner

+Jeremy Fewtrell AFSM was appointed Fire and Rescue NSW Commissioner on the 30th of October 2023.
+He previously served as Deputy Commissioner.

 Organisation

 Staffing

-Fire and Rescue NSW operate two levels of staffing, Permanent and Retained.
-Permanent Firefighters are full-time career crews who work predominately 24 hour shifts.
+Fire and Rescue NSW operate two levels of staffing, permanent and retained.
+Permanent firefighters are full-time career crews who work predominately 24 hour shifts.
 Each permanent station is made up of four platoons, A B C & D. Each station is assigned a minimum of one Pumper with a crew of 3 firefighters and a station officer per shift.
 Some multi appliance stations such as City of Sydney can have as many as 20 firefighters on a platoon.
-Permanent stations are typically located in Metropolitan areas (Such as Sydney and Newcastle) and Regional centres (Such as Lismore and Dubbo).
+Permanent stations are typically located in metropolitan areas (Such as Sydney and Newcastle) and regional centres (Such as Lismore and Dubbo).

-Retained Firefighters are part-time on call crews, who are notified by pager and travel to the fire station from home or work when an emergency occurs.
-Retained firefighters are predominantly located in outer Metropolitan and Regional areas.
+Retained firefighters are part-time on call crews, who are notified by pager and travel to the fire station from home or work when an emergency occurs.
+Retained firefighters are predominantly located in outer metropolitan and regional areas.
 Retained firefighters operate off an availability roster, where each firefighter has to give their available hours for the day/week.
-This system ensures that there is always a minimum safe crew of four Retained Firefighters available to turnout at any given time.
-A number of stations, particularly in regional areas, have a mix of both Permanent and Retained crews, who work together and often provide backup for one another.
+This system ensures that there is always a minimum safe crew of four retained firefighters available to turnout at any given time.
+A number of stations, particularly in regional areas, have a mix of both permanent and retained crews, who work together and often provide backup for one another.